-In English lessons we aim to promote a love of language and an ability to express ideas effectively, both orally and in writing, along with the ability to appreciate the ways in which language is used in a range of settings and purposes.
-They also examine how language has been used over the years, by writers to engage and entertain readers across a range of genres.
+In English lessons we promote a love of language and our students’ ability to express ideas effectively, both orally and in writing.
+Students learn the ways in which language is used in a range of settings and purposes.
+They also examine how language has been used to engage and entertain audiences across a range of genres and around the world.

-The Key Stage Three curriculum for English is divided into literacy and oracy as reflected in the GCSE examination requirements:
+The Key Stage 3 curriculum for English is divided into literacy and oracy as reflected in the GCSE examination requirements:

-Students need to be able to read, understand and respond to a range of texts:
+- Students need to be able to read, understand and respond to a range of texts. including;

-- Fiction writing such as stories, play scripts, novels and poetry both modern and pre twentieth century.
+- Fiction: stories, play scripts, novels, and both modern and pre-20th century poetry

-Students need to be able to write fluently and accurately, using appropriate tone and language for a range of audiences and purposes.
-These include:
+- Students need to be able to write fluently and accurately, using appropriate tone and language for a range of audiences and purposes, including:

 - Writing to explain and inform